nick-pape/nickpape.com/_posts/2019-3-4-Day-Three.md

 ![View From Sea Lion Cave](/assets/images/day3/ViewFromSeaLionCave.jpg)

 The geography changed drastically again.
 Approaching Dune City, we began to understand the name.
-To our right, was 30 foot hills of sand.
-To the left, was marshes, lakes, and Canadian geese.
+To our right was 30 foot hills of sand.
+To the left was marshes, lakes, and Canadian geese.
 It was reminiscent of the rugged terrain in the Norther Tier of Minnesotaa.
 We briefly to eat our lunch at the [Oregon Dunes](https://en.wikipedia.org/wiki/Oregon_Dunes_National_Recreation_Area)